-Kristina-Marie Gard, BS, is currently working her dietetic internship at the Department of State Hospital in Napa, Calif.
+Kristina-Marie Gard, MS, is currently working her dietetic internship at the Department of State Hospital in Napa, Calif.

 “I am beyond grateful to the family and supporters of the Venesa W. Strong Memorial scholarship for this award.
 As a first generation student financing my education hasn’t always been the easiest, but with this scholarship the financial burden of an internship has been lightened.
 In the future I hope to continue working in the behavioral health field as an RD and eventually pursue my PhD to give back to the nutrition community as a professor and researcher.”

 2018 – Kristina-Marie Gard

 Academy Foundation Chair, Martin M. Yadrick, MS, MBI, RDN, FAND, and Dr. Lester Strong stop by a memorial tree planted in honor of Lester’s wife Venesa, a much-loved nutrition faculty member at Cal Poly-San Luis Obispo.